Andrea Pirlo: 2015: Playoff disappointment

 On 6 July 2015, it was announced that Pirlo had completed a move to Major League Soccer (MLS) expansion franchise New York City FC as their third Designated Player.
 In doing so, he became the highest paid Italian player in all leagues with an $8 million salary, until Graziano Pellè overtook him after moving to Chinese club Shandong Luneng the following year.
 Pirlo made his debut with the club on 26 July 2015 at Yankee Stadium in New York against Orlando City, coming on as a substitute in the 56th minute; he was involved in his team's third and fourth goals and was booked in the 88th minute as New York won the match 5–3.
 He made his first start for New York on 1 August, in a 3–2 home defeat to the Montreal Impact.
 On 12 August, it was announced that Pirlo had placed seventh in the 2015 UEFA Best Player in Europe.
 On 13 August he set up a goal for David Villa in a 3–1 home win over D.C.
 United.
-In October 2015, Pirlo was named to the 59-player shortlist for the 2015 FIFA Ballon d'Or.
+In October 2015, Pirlo was shortlisted for the 2015 FIFA Ballon d'Or.
 He finished the 2015 MLS season with 5 assists in 13 appearances, and ended up third in the MLS in minutes per pass, although he failed to score a goal.
 Despite the presence of Pirlo and two other UEFA Champions League winners, David Villa and Frank Lampard, New York City failed to qualify for the 2015 MLS Cup Playoffs at the conclusion of their debut season, which drew criticism from the press; Pirlo in particular drew criticism from the media for his low defensive work-rate.
 In November, Pirlo became the first MLS player in history to be nominated for the FIFPro World XI.